Articles tagged with: Cashflow Model

 Conclusion

-executive meetingMy bottom line recommendation is that there is no right answer as to what study is required at any point in time.
+executive meetingMy final recommendation is that there is no right answer as to what study is required at any point in time.
 Different paths can be followed but consideration must be given to future plans for the company after the study is completed.
 Also consider what is the best use of shareholder money?

 Note: If you would like to get notified when new blogs are posted, then sign up on the KJK mailing list on the website.
 Follow us on Twitter at @KJKLtd for updates and insights.